aalto95/config-federation/vue/README.md

 ## Concept

-United repository of all essential configs for your frontend project.
+Set of essential configs for your Vue 3 project.

 ## Forget about dependency hell